coreyhuinker/pg_er_diagram/README.md

 # PostgreSQL E-R Diagram Geneator

-Tool to generate referential integrity matches, either defined or implied.
+Tool to generate an Entity-Relationship Diagram for a postgres-like database via the system catalog.

 ## Features